Gositi/discord-fs/README.md

 - Fix bugs or minor issues as they appear

 ### Next minor release (dev branch)
+- Encryption of files (with obfuscation of filenames) and file integrity verification

+### Future minor releases
 - Implement directories

-### Future minor releases
-- Encryption of files (and obfuscation of filenames)
-- File integrity verification
 - Cache files for a short while after closing them to save time on up- and downloads

 ### Ideas for future major releases